Like Water for Chocolate (novel): Themes

+The role of women

+The novel is a parody of periodicals published for women during the 19th century.
+These periodicals would publish fiction for women, alongside recipes and advice for homemaking.
+The ideal of womanhood as represented in the book is a woman who is stronger and more clever than the men in her life, pious, and who is in control of food and sex, as embodied by Mama Elena; Gertrudis and Tita subvert the ideal, while Rosaura tries and fails to uphold the ideal.

+Symbolism of birds

+Bird symbolism is found extensively throughout the novel.
+Yael Halevi-Wise argues that Esquivel in the novel uses capons to symbolize Mama Elena's influence on Tita and Pedro - that of spiritual castration, in the way that she forces both to bow down to her will, and does not allow Tita to realize or consummate her love with Pedro.
+Additionally, Tita believes she hears a chick inside a preserved egg but finds that the egg is just an egg; Victoria Martínez connects this to Tita's unfulfilled desire to marry and procreate.
+Tita compares herself to a quail she fails to kill in one stroke, as she feels that Mama Elena has been slowly killing her all her life but refusing to do it in one stroke.

 Self-growth

 At the beginning of the novel, Tita has been a generally submissive young lady.
 As the novel progresses, Tita learns to disobey the injustice of her mother, and gradually becomes more and more adept at expressing her inner fire through various means.
 Cooking through enlightenment she learned to express her feelings, and cope with her mother.

 Violence

 Mama Elena often resorts to violence as she forces Tita to obey her.
 Many of the responsibilities she imposes on Tita, especially those relating to Pedro and Rosaura's wedding, are blatant acts of cruelty, given Tita's pain over losing Pedro.
 Mama Elena meets Tita's slightest protest with angry tirades and beatings.
 If she even suspects that Tita has not fulfilled her duties, she beats her.
 One example is when she thought that Tita intentionally ruined the wedding cake.
 When Tita dares to stand up to her mother, blaming her for Roberto's death, Mama Elena smacks her across the face, breaking her nose.
 Since Mama Elena must protect herself and her family from bandits and revolutionaries, her cruelty could be interpreted for strength.
 Then again, Tita's later illusions indicate that Mama Elena's actions were far from typical and deeply scarred Tita.